W. H. R. Rivers: Todas

 In the preface to this book Rivers wrote that his work was "not merely the record of the customs and beliefs of a people, but also the demonstration of anthropological method".
 That method is the collection of genealogical materials for the purpose of more fully investigating other aspects of social life, notably ritual.

 The first eleven chapters of The Todas represented in 1906 a novel approach to the presentation of ethnographic data, one that, under the influence of Malinowski, would later become a standard practice in British social anthropology.
 This is the analysis of a people's society and culture by presentation of a detailed description of a particularly significant institution.
 In the Toda case, it is the sacred dairy cult.
 But Rivers is unable to sustain this focus throughout the work, so after a brilliant opening, the book tails off somewhat.
 We get a good idea of the Toda dairies and the ideas of ritual purity that protect them; but then the author returns to the ready-made categories of the day: gods, magic, kinship, clanship, crime and so on, and says no more about the dairies.
 Moreover, he failed to discover the existence of matrilineal clans alongside the patrilineal ones.
-A second, and more important, limitation of his study is its failure to view Toda society as a local and specialized variant of—as A. L. Kroeber wrote—"higher Indian culture".
+A second, and more important, limitation of his study is its failure to view Toda society as a local and specialised variant of—as A. L. Kroeber wrote—"higher Indian culture".
 Rivers's book has been largely responsible for the view (now not infrequently held by educated Todas themselves) that these are a people quite distinct from other South Indians.